Donitzo/godot-simple-portal-system/README.md

 The portal class also has functions for transforming between frames of reference and raycasting.

-In addition, an example was created on how to handle basic teleportation through portals.
+In addition, an example is provided on how to handle basic teleportation through portals.
 See the [teleportation section](#teleportation).

 ## About Modelling Portals